ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 print s   ' Output: "1000567890"
 ```

-Contrarily to other dialects, it has not an optional *end* parameter to limit the number of characters that can be replaced.
+Contrarily to other dialects, it has not an optional *end* parameter to limit the number of characters that can be replaced (the length of the replacement string is used to calculate them).
+The length of the source string does not change, so if *expression* is too big, only the number of characters that fit in the source string are copied.

 # <a name="news"></a>news